-As a counsellor I am human first.
+I am human first and integrate psychotherapy into this to help the people I see.
 I am open to you and your experiences.
-My fundamental approach to counselling & psychotherapy is Person Centred - founded by Carl Rogers.
-I believe that as well as you being the prime driving force behind therapy, the client/counsellor relationship is of great value too.
-Recent research has shown that it is not only the 'approach' or 'technique' of a therapist that is helpful but the relationship they form with their clients.
+My original training in counselling & psychotherapy was Person Centred, but I now also allow other theories to inform my practice.
+I believe that as well as you being the prime driving force behind the therapy, the client/counsellor relationship is of great value too.
+Recent research has shown that it is not only the 'approach' or 'technique' of a therapist that is helpful, but the relationship they form with their clients.

-I integrate an existential stance - which I understand as - my approach being unique to you and I, and giving you the space to experience yourself more fully, and make choices.
-Existentialism may mean accepting things as they are, and also finding meaning in what's happening.
-I use philosophy - not psychology as a way of working with people, which helps to educate both of us, about you, your life, and your unique experience.
+I integrate an existential stance - which I understand as - my approach being unique to you and me, and giving you the space to experience yourself more fully, and make choices.
+Existentialism may mean accepting things 'as they are, and also finding meaning in what's happening.
+I take a non-pathologizing view of people rather than giving a label to any 'mental illness which is stigmatizing.

-I will work with you at your pace, it is you as a person who knows what it is that hurts, and what experiences you have buried - that are ready to emerge.
-It is my role to accept you as you are, accept and explore your experiences with you.
-Overall I am not a passive counsellor who just sits, listens and nods.
-My aim is to be engaged and active in your session.
+I will work with you at your pace, it is you who knows what it is that hurts, and what experiences are inside.
+It is my role to accept you as you are, accept and formulate a way of helping you.

 I will work closely with you, to ensure you are getting the most from your therapy, and going in the direction you want, so you can gain more control over your life.